 Silver Trophy Handicap Hurdle

 The Silver Trophy Handicap Hurdle is a race at the Chepstow course that holds the Grade 3 National Hunt hurdle status.
-This race is two-mile and three furlongs long.
-And it is strictly for horses aged four years and above.
+This race is two miles and three furlongs long.
+It is strictly for horses aged four years and above.
 It takes place in October each year.

 Persian War Novices’ Hurdle